Jeppe Revall FrisvadAssociate Professor in Computer Graphics, M.Sc.(Eng.), Ph.D.

 Nevertheless, some authors prefer to call it Mie theory rather than Lorenz-Mie theory.
 Perhaps because of the widespread supposition that Lorenz's theory relies on the existence of an ether.
-Reading the first pages Lorenz's article, it is clear that this is certainly not true (see the translation below).
-Lorenz explicitly states that light propagation is like the laws for transmission of electricity and electrical forces and that this differs from the theory of elasticity.
-To uphold the recommendation that the theory of scattering of a plane wave by a spherical particle should continue to be called Lorenz-Mie theory, I am working on a translation of Lorenz's pioneering article from 1890.
+Reading the first pages of Lorenz's article, it is clear that this is certainly not true (see the translation below).
+Lorenz explicitly states that light propagation is like the laws for transmission of electricity and elastic forces, although it differs from the theory of elasticity in ruling out the possibility of longitudinal oscillations.
+Lorenz is thus working with transversal waves just like Maxwell and Mie.
+To uphold the recommendation that the theory of scattering of a plane wave by a spherical particle should continue to be called Lorenz-Mie theory, I decided to work on a translation of Lorenz's pioneering article from 1890.

 Lorenz, L. Lysbevægelser i og uden for en af plane Lysbølger belyst Kugle.
 Det kongelige danske Videnskabernes Selskabs Skrifter, 6.
-Række, Naturvidenskabelig og Mathematisk Afdeling VI, 1, pp. 2-62.
+Række, naturvidenskabelig og mathematisk Afdeling VI.
+1-62.
+1890. [lowres pdf]

 Lorenz, L. Light propagation in and outside a sphere illuminated by plane waves of light.
-Det kongelige danske Videnskabernes Selskabs Skrifter, 6.
-Række, Naturvidenskabelig og Mathematisk Afdeling VI, 1, pp. 2-62.
-Translated by Jeppe Revall Frisvad, pp. 2-19, 2011 (unfinished).
+Det kongelige danske Videnskabernes Selskabs Skrifter 6(6), pp. 1-62.
+1890.
+Translated by Jeppe Revall Frisvad and Helge Kragh, 2019.